Tibet and Nepal

 Tibet and Nepal Both Have High Average Elevations

 Both Tibet and Nepal are situated high up in the Himalayas.
 Tibet is on the northern side of the Himalayas, while Nepal is on the southern side.
 Both also claim Mount Everest and share that distinctive tag of having the highest mountain in the world.
-Tibet has an average altitude of more than 4,000 meters (13,123 ft), while that of Nepal is 3,265 meters (10,712 feet).
+Tibet has an average altitude of more than 4,000 meters (13,123 feet), while that of Nepal is 3,265 meters (10,712 feet).

 In Tibet, the altitude of the northwest is higher while the southeast is lower.
 There are five mountains with an elevation of more than 8000 meters(26,246 feet).

 Nepal may have a lower average elevation than that of Tibet, but its average elevation is still remarkably high.
 Nepal might have the most complex terrain in the world.
-There're eight mountains with an elevation of more than 8000 meters (26,246 feet).
+There are eight mountains with an elevation of more than 8000 meters (26,246 feet).
 While in Kathmandu, the altitude is just 1300 meters (4,265 feet).
 This kind of feeling is really wonderful so many tourists regard gliding in Pokhara, Nepal as the most exciting experience in the world.

 Both are Deeply Influenced by Buddhism!

 Buddhism has pervaded the way of life of the Tibetans for more than a thousand years since its introduction in the 7th and 8th centuries AD.
-Since then, it has greatly imbued the culture and way of life of the Tibetan people to a point that it is almost impossible to extricate or separate Buddhism from the Tibetans’ way of life.
+Since then, it has greatly imbued the culture and way of life of the Tibetan people to the point that it is almost impossible to extricate or separate Buddhism from the Tibetans’ way of life.
 Around 78.5% of the Tibetans are Buddhists.

 Nepal is the birthplace of Siddhārtha Shakyamuni who was born in Lumbini, Nepal.
 Despite this fact, Nepal is less Buddhist than Tibet with only 10.74% of Nepal’s population being Buddhist.
 Moreover, Buddhism in Nepal is second only to Hinduism in terms of the number of adherents.
 About 86.2% of the local people believe in Hinduism, which is the major religion in Nepal.